TarunT27/TarunTata/ReadMe.md

 # 💫 About Me:
 I'm a current Student <br>
-I have created a robin hood clone
+I have created a robin hood clone <br>
-I have created a personal nutrition tracking AI app called NutriTracker AI Avid math and technology/business enthusiast
+I have created a personal nutrition tracking AI app called NutriTracker AI <br>
+Avid math and technology/business enthusiast <br>